 Walking through Barrio Gótico

 After paying a visit to the Cathedral of Barcelona, you can simply wander through the Barrio Gótico.
-Make sure to also explore the hidden side streets.
+Make sure also to explore the hidden side streets.

 Best Tapas en El Born – Celtas La Pulperia